toonvanvr/tito-web/README.md

 ### Lean and mean

 Screen space is a limited commodity.
-All lib variables should strive to have only 4 or less letters
+All lib variables should strive to have only 4 or less characters.

 ```typescript
 import { tito, html } from 'tito'